mohamedbstar413/terraform/projects/book-review-app/README.md

 ### **Backend**
 - S3 bucket storing backend code.
 - EC2 instances download backend code on launch using User Data scripts.
+- Made the backend instances in private subnets to be more secure.
 - Auto Scaling Group (ASG) with policies for load management.
 - IAM Role for backend EC2 to access AWS services securely.
+- Only Needed IAM policy for Least privilege architecture pattern.

+### **Security**
+- Created Private Subnets for the backend instances and the RDS Database.
+- Stated that backend instances security groups allow inbound only from the ALB security group.
+- Stated that RDS security group allow inbound only from the backend instances security group.

 ### **Networking**
+- Private subnets for backend instances and RDS database
+- Public subnets for the ALB
 - Application Load Balancer (ALB) for request routing.
 - Target Group linked to backend EC2 instances.
+- Nat gateway for backend ec2 instances to reach the internet without being publically accessible.

 ### **Database**
 - RDS MySQL/PostgreSQL instance.